holly-c-gibbs/what-big-images-you-have/README.md

 # what-big-images-you-have
 Here you can find a frequently updated compilation of beginner resources for open source visualization and analysis of scary big n-dimensional microscopy image data :wolf: .
+Written for scientists without easy access to or experience with distributed/cloud computing resources.
 Suggestions welcome... just start an issue, or if you'd like to contribute that's great!

 ## tl:dr
 1. Join [**Image.sc**](https://forum.image.sc/) where a welcoming and responsive community of open software developers and users will help you with all. the. questions. :100: :100: :100:
 2. **Even with the best hardware and the most nodes, for large datasets you need smart software design.**
 3. Luckily, the bioimage analysis community has forseen the :boom: of image data and the :poop: we might step in.
-4. These heros are working tirelessly to create and/or integrate the best image processing libraries into platforms that are accessible to life science researchers so we can get things done. :muscle:
+4. These heros are working tirelessly to create and/or integrate the best image processing libraries into platforms that are accessible to life science researchers so we can get things done. :muscle: There's really no reason to be scared... we're not the first scientific community having to deal with big data problems.
 5. **These tools are constantly evolving, and if there's a feature you wish you had... tell the community!** :speaking_head:
 6. Realize this is going to be hard, but you can do it (for science)! :nerd_face:
 7. **But don't make things harder than they need to be.
 Acquire data at the lowest resolution that adequately addresses your research problem.
 Pilot all your pipelines using subsets of data.**